20+ classroom essentials for back to school. These teacher must-haves include supplies and activities, books, class management ideas, and more!

 Supplies and Resources for the First Week

-- It’s the Little Things: Before you think about things to make learning fun for your kids, do something for YOURSELF.
-Collect some fun colored pens and markers, highlighters, sticky notes, and some pretty things for your desk and window.
-You know, the little things that make your teacher heart happy.
-As you go throughout the day, having these little things will give you a little boost to your senses and some fun to YOUR day!
+It’s the Little Things: Before you think about things to make learning fun for your kids, do something for YOURSELF.
+Collect fun colored Flair pens and markers, highlighters, sticky notes, astrobrights paper and cardstock, and some pretty things for your desk and window.
+You know, the little things that make your teacher’s heart happy.
+Don’t forget those items that make teaching easier, like a personal laminator, dry-erase boards, electric pencil sharpeners, and binders, which will be well worth the purchase.
+As you go throughout the day, having these things will help ease your classroom setup anxiety!

-- Classroom Provisions: The kids will love some special things to make their day bright and cheerful.
-For example, a few extra things like brightly colored storage bins for organizing, some cheerful desk labels, and some fresh new scissors, markers, and crayons will make their first week back special.
-Think about what you would have enjoyed in your classroom as a kid – and if you can, provide that for your students.
-They’ll thank you with smiles on the first day of school.
+Classroom Provisions: The kids will love unique things to make their day bright and cheerful.
+For example, extra things like storage bins for organizing, cheerful desk labels, anchor charts for decorations and writing on, pocket charts, and fresh new scissors, markers, and crayons will make their first week back memorable.
+Think about what you would have enjoyed in your classroom as a kid – and provide that for your students if you could.
+They’ll thank you with smiles on the first day as they start a new school year.

-- A Handy Checklist: Be sure to print out my free beginning of the year teacher checklist to help you get organized and save time!
+A Handy Checklist: Print out my free beginning of the year teacher checklist to help you organize your must-dos and classroom supplies list and save time!

 Classroom Essentials: Books for Back-to-School

 Here are some books I recommend that are classroom essentials that new and seasoned teachers will enjoy.
 Some are for you; some are for your students.
-Either way, here are a few suggestions to stock your classroom or personal shelves.
+Here are a few suggestions for stocking your classroom or personal shelves.

-- Tools for Success: Create an environment in which all children can succeed, no matter their needs, differences, or circumstances.
-Helping Children Succeed: What Works and Why by Paul Tough is a great book to give you the knowledge you need to do so.
+Tools for Success: Create an environment in which all children can succeed, no matter their needs, differences, or circumstances.
+Helping Children Succeed: What Works and Why by Paul Tough is a great book that gives you the necessary knowledge.

-- Build Your Classroom Library: Gather the necessary books for your classroom bookshelf and teaching reference.
-I highly suggest having lots of books that help to teach alphabet recognition, such as these.
+Build Your Classroom Library: Gather the necessary books for your classroom bookshelf and teaching reference.
+I highly suggest having many books that help teach alphabet recognition, such as these.

 Classroom Essentials: Classroom Management Ideas